mattermost/docs/source/install/install-ubuntu-1604-postgresql.rst

   ``exit``

-9. Allow PostgreSQL to listen on all assigned IP Addresses.
-Open ``/etc/postgresql/9.5/main/postgresql.conf`` as root in a text editor.
+9. (Optional) If you use a different server for your database and the Mattermost app server, and have proper firewall configuration, you may allow PostgreSQL to listen on all assigned IP Addresses.
+To do so, open ``/etc/postgresql/9.5/main/postgresql.conf`` as root in a text editor.

   a.
 Find the following line: